fausstoo/EDA_Los_Puche_Grocery_Store/README.md

 ### EDA Los Puche Grocery Store
-Sales and operative transactions collected in a daily basis in the business.
+Sales and operative transactions of the business collected in a daily basis.